AdamCSmithCWS/Stop_level_BBS_data/README.md

 install.packages(bbsBayes)
 ```

 First download the stop level data.
+After running this line, you need to type yes to accept the disclaimer.

 WARNING this overwrites any previous download.
-If you want the route-level data at some point in teh future, you will need to re-run this fetch_bbs_data with level = "state" (the default) After running this line, you need to type yes to accept the disclaimer
+If you want the route-level data at some point in the future, you will need to re-run this fetch_bbs_data with level = "state" (the default)

 ```{r}
 fetch_bbs_data(level = "stop")